Code of Student Rights and Responsibilities

-The course instructor has original jurisdiction over his/her class and may deny a student who is unduly disruptive the right to attend the class.
+Pursuant to the university’s Class Disruption policy, the course instructor has original jurisdiction over the class and may deny a student who is unduly disruptive the right to attend the class.
 Students are expected to master the course content in compliance with the syllabus of the course instructor.
 The student is expected to comply with all reasonable directives of the course instructor.
 The course instructor may have a student administratively withdrawn from a course upon showing good cause and with the concurrence of the department head.
-The appeals process in case of such administrative withdrawal shall be as stated in the undergraduate catalogue in the academic regulations under "Grade Re-Evaluation Based on Performance."
+The appeals process in case of such administrative withdrawal shall be as stated in the Grade Appeals and Academic Grievances policy.

 The State of Missouri has delegated, by statute, authority for the governance of Missouri State University to the Board of Governors.
 This includes "full power and authority to adopt all needful rules and regulations for the guidance and supervision of the conduct of all students while enrolled as such" and the authority to enforce obedience to those rules and regulations.
 It also has the power to delegate student conduct authority.

-- Forgery, alteration, or misuse of any University document, record, or instrument of identification.
+- Forgery, alteration, or misuse of any university document, record or instrument of identification.

 - Tampering with the election of any student organization.

-Attempted or actual theft of and/or damage to property of the University or property of a member of the University community or other personal or public property.
+Attempted or actual theft of and/or damage to property of the university or property of a member of the university community or other personal or public property.

-Unauthorized possession, duplication, or use of keys to any University premises or unauthorized entry to or use of University premises that have restricted access.
+Unauthorized possession, duplication or use of keys to any university premises or unauthorized entry to or use of university premises that have restricted access.

-Tampering with fire alarms, extinguishers, and/or other safety equipment.
+Tampering with fire alarms, extinguishers and/or other safety equipment.

-Obstruction of the free flow of pedestrian or vehicular traffic on University premises or at University-sponsored or -supervised functions.
+Obstruction of the free flow of pedestrian or vehicular traffic on university premises or at university-sponsored or -supervised functions.

 Abuse of computing resources, including but not limited to:

-- Sharing a University account password with others, allowing anyone else to use your account, or use someone else’s account.
+- Sharing a university account password with others, allowing anyone else to use your account or use someone else’s account.

-- Copying, sharing, uploading, downloading, sending, or knowingly receive copyrighted or trade/service marked materials without authorization.
+- Copying, sharing, uploading, downloading, sending or knowingly receive copyrighted or trade/service marked materials without authorization.